-Bachelor Information Engineering Signals and Systems 1 Module number SS1 / SSL1 Module coordination Prof. Dr. Rauscher-Scheibe Duration/ semester/ frequency One semester / 3. semester / winter and summer semester Credits (CP) / 6 LP Semester hours per week (SHW) Workload 3 + 1 SHW attendance: 72 h Type of module self-study: 108h Mandatory Prerequisites Recommended: Mathematics 1 and 2 Language English Learning outcomes The students know both the Fourier- and Laplace-transform, understand basic properties of signals and systems, can describe continuous-time signals in the time, Laplace and frequency domain, can describe continuous-time, linear, time-invariant systems (LTI- systems) in the time, Laplace and frequency domain, can calculate the output signal of a continuous-time LTI-system for an arbitrary input signal, are familiar with the basic types of continuous-time, frequency- selective filters and the transmission properties of LTI-systems.
-Learning content Introduction to Fourier- and Laplace transformation Continuous-time signals in the time, Laplace and frequency domain Basic system properties: linearity, time-invariance, stability and causality • Description of continuous-time LTI-systems in the time, Laplace and frequency domain: convolution, differential equation, impulse and step response, transfer function, frequency response Analysis of output signals from arbitrary input signals transmitted via continuous-time LTI-systems Basic types of continuous-time, frequency-selective filters and the transmission properties of LTI-systems Usability of the module Degree program relevance Requirements for the recognition of Regular examination type for module testing: credits Lecture: Successful passing in written exam (K)(PL) Laboratory: Successful participation in exercises (LA)(PVL) (Study and exam requirements) According courses SS1 (lecture) SSL1 (laboratory) Teaching methods SS1: instruction in seminars, blackboard, slides, computer simulation SSL1: practical tuition Literature In the current issue: • Oppenheim, A.; Willsky, A. (1996): Signals and Systems, Prentice Hall Strum, R.; Kirk, D. (1999): Contemporary Linear Systems Using Matlab, Brooks Cole Pub Lee, E.; Varaiya, P. (2002): Structure and Interpretation of Signals and Systems, Addison Wesley

-• Ziemer, R. (2005): Continuous and Discrete Signals and Systems, Prentice Hall -- --- --
+Bachelor Information Engineering Signals and Systems 1 Module coordination Prof. Dr. Michael Erhard Duration/ semester/ frequency One semester / 3. semester / winter and summer semester Credits (CP) / 6 LP Semester hours per week (SHW) Workload 3 + 1 SHW attendance: 68 h Wondodd self-study: 112 h Type of module Mandatory Prerequisites Recommended: Mathematics 1 and 2 Language English Learning outcomes The students know both the Fourier- and Laplace-transform, understand basic properties of signals and systems, can describe continuous-time signals in the time, Laplace and frequency domain, can describe continuous-time, linear, time-invariant systems (LTI- systems) in the time, Laplace and frequency domain, can calculate the output signal of a continuous-time LTI-system for an arbitrary input signal, are familiar with the basic types of continuous-time, frequency- selective filters and the transmission properties of LTI-systems.
+Learning content Introduction to Fourier- and Laplace transformation Continuous-time signals in the time, Laplace and frequency domain Basic system properties: linearity, time-invariance, stability and causality • Description of continuous-time LTI-systems in the time, Laplace and frequency domain: convolution, differential equation, impulse and step response, transfer function, frequency response Analysis of output signals from arbitrary input signals transmitted via continuous-time LTI-systems Basic types of continuous-time, frequency-selective filters and the transmission properties of LTI-systems Usability of the module Degree program relevance Requirements for the recognition of credits (Study and exam requirements) Regular examination type for module testing:Lecture:Successful passing in written exam (K)(PL)Laboratory:Successful participation in exercises (LA)(PVL) Courses SS1 (lecture) SSL1 (laboratory) Teaching methods SS1: instruction in seminars, blackboard, slides, computer simulation SSL1: practical tuition Literature In the current issue: Oppenheim, A.; Willsky, A. (1996): Signals and Systems, Prentice Hall Strum, R.; Kirk, D. (1999): Contemporary Linear Systems Using Matlab, Brooks Cole Pub Lee, E.; Varaiya, P. (2002): Structure and Interpretation of Signals and Systems, Addison Wesley Ziemer, R. (2005): Continuous and Discrete Signals and Systems, Prentice Hall